davidwcnelson/on_guessing_well/content/about.md

 ---
 author: W.C.
 Telson
-title: About the Blog
+title: About
 date: '2019-02-03'
 ---

+Greetings fellow humanoid!

-This blog is intended as a space for me to explore ideas related to probability theory, statistics, machine learning, and the philosophy of science.
-Feel free to reach out via <wctelson@gmail.com> with questions, comments, or concerns.
+My name is David W.C.
+Telson and this blog is all about decision making under uncertainty.
+We will be exploring all sorts of topics from the realms of probability theory, decision theory, statistics, machine learning, and the philosophy of science.

+At present I am a Data Scientist working for the [Federal Emergency Management Agency](fema.gov) in Washington, DC.
+Most of the problems I work on involve leveraging machine learning and statistics to support decisions about the Agency's incident workforce and field operations.

 The views expressed are my own and do not necessarily reflect the views of my clients, employers, or other affiliates.

+Feel free to reach out via [twitter](twitter.com/wctelson), [linkedIn](https://www.linkedin.com/in/davidwcnelson/) or [email](<wctelson@gmail.com>).
+I'd be happy to answer questions, take feedback, and recieve new ideas.